jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (ba) by sending it to the electronic address provided by the person; or (c) in any other manner a District Court Judge directs.
 (2) In the absence of proof to the contrary, a notice, document, or notification sent by post to a person in accordance with subsection (1)﻿(b) must be treated as having been given to the person when it would have been delivered in the ordinary course of the post; and in proving the delivery, it is enough to prove the letter was properly addressed and posted.
-(3) If a person is absent from New Zealand, a notice, document, or notification given to the person's agent in New Zealand in accordance with subsection (1) must be treated as having been given to him or her.
+(3) If a person is absent from New Zealand, a notice, document, or notification given to the person's agent in New Zealand in accordance with subsection (1) must be treated as having been given to the person.
-(4) If a person has died, the notice, document, or notification may be given, in accordance with subsection (1), to his or her personal representative.
+(4) If a person has died, the notice, document, or notification may be given, in accordance with subsection (1), to the person’s personal representative.

 ### 146 Publication of orders
 (1) The Board may direct the Registrar to publish, in any publications it directs, a notice stating—